dbugapp/dbug-go/README.md

 - **Simple Interface:** Just call `dbug.Send()` with almost any Go variable, struct, map, slice, or other data type.
 - **Variadic Sending:** Send multiple different variables in a single `dbug.Send()` call; each will appear separately in the Dbug app.
-- **Intelligent Serialization:** Automatically converts your Go data into a detailed, readable JSON format suitable for visualization, handling complex types, pointers, and circular references.
 - **Zero Configuration (Default):** Works out-of-the-box by sending data to the default Dbug desktop app endpoint (`http://127.0.0.1:53821`).
-- **Customizable Endpoint:** Optionally configure a different endpoint if needed.

 ---